 With the re-launches of "All My Children" and "One Life to Live," fans all across North America are once again enjoying their daily fix of Pine Valley and Llanview.
 They're not alone it seems as pop music senstations Enrique Iglesias and The Backstreet Boys have thrown their support behind the re-incarnated soaps as well.

-Hulu recently reached out to Soap Opera Network with the below message for soap fans who are now enjoying the re-launches of their favorite former ABC Daytime soaps “All My Children” and “One Life to Live,” which premiered with brand new episodes on Monday, April 29 via Hulu, Hulu Plus and iTunes.
-The shows are being distributed online courtesy of Prospect Park’s The OnLine Network.
+Hulu recently reached out to Soap Opera Network with the following message for soap fans who are now enjoying the re-launch of their favorite former ABC Daytime soaps "All My Children" and "One Life to Live," which premiered with brand new episodes on Monday, April 29 via Hulu, Hulu Plus and iTunes.
+The shows are being distributed online courtesy of Prospect Park's The OnLine Network.

 For months, and in numerous articles, Soap Opera Network stated the following line: "All My Children" and "One Life to Live" both premiere on Monday, April 29 via Hulu, Hulu Plus and iTunes.
 Well, the big day finally arrived and is now over and done with.
 So, we have to ask readers...how did you watch the soaps?
 Hulu, Hulu Plus or iTunes?

 After months of anticipation, the day has finally arrived for the returns of "All My Children" and "One Life to Live."
 Both soaps premiered today with brand new episodes via Hulu, Hulu Plus and iTunes.
 As previously reported, the two soaps have been getting some love from Hulu starting with an email campaign on Friday and a weekend trip on the Hulu bar, which highlights several recent episodes of popular series airing on Hulu.
 Today, Hulu gave each series their own spot on the bar with positions #1 and #2, ahead of such staples as ABC's "Revenge" and "Once Upon A Time" or FOX's "Family Guy" and "American Dad."